KellzCodes/Java-Practice/Foundations/4. Conditionals and Control Flow/README.md

 **Note**: Conditional statements do not end in a semicolon.

+Example code can be found in the [if-then](https://github.com/keldavis/Java-Practice/tree/master/Foundations/4.%20Conditionals%20and%20Control%20Flow/if-then) folder.

 ### If Then Else

 We’ve seen how to conditionally execute one block of code, but what if there are two possible blocks of code we’d like to execute?